vicatar/udagram-microservices/README.md

 Replace the variables: `__XXX__` by your own information

-Build the images by running:
+Build the images by running (Replace the image name by your own Docker Hub name):

 ```
 docker-compose -f docker-compose-build.yaml build --parallel